-Career Cruising is a website that enables students to create academic plans based on course calendar offerings and it provides a realistic way to explore and track progress toward the completion of graduation requirements.
-The site can be accessed at www.careercruising.com and is required for use when students select their courses at the beginning of second semester.
+My Blueprint is a website that enables students to create academic plans based on course calendar offerings and it provides a realistic way to explore and track progress toward the completion of graduation requirements.
+The site can be accessed at www.myblueprint.ca and is required for use when students select their courses at the beginning of second semester.